Ubi sunt: Shakespeare

 now to mock your own grinning – quite chap-fall'n.
 Now get you to my lady's chamber, and tell her, let her paint an inch thick, to this favor she must come; make her laugh at that.

+Literary scholar Ernest Cox describes multiple literary patterns – popularized during the Middle Ages – in which ubi sunt is employed.
+Two of these patterns are 'asking after vanished pleasures or possessions' and 'cataloguing dead heroes'; we see the first pattern in Hamlet's questions to Yorick's skull.

 Where is Bohun?

 In an often-quoted speech in a law case of 1625 over the Earldom of Oxford, the Lord Chief Justice Ranulph Crewe listed great noble dynasties of the English Middle Ages, extinct from the Wars of the Roses and other turmoils, and told the court:

 "I have laboured to make a covenant with myself, that affection may not press upon judgment; for I suppose there is no man that hath any apprehension of gentry or nobleness, but his affection stands to the continuance of a house so illustrious, and would take hold of a twig or twine-thread to support it.
 And yet time hath his revolutions; there must be a period and an end to all temporal things—finis rerum—an end of names and dignities, and whatsoever is terrene; and why not of de Vere?
 Where is Bohun, where's Mowbray, where's Mortimer?
 Nay, which is more and most of all, where is Plantagenet?
 They are entombed in the urns and sepulchres of mortality.
 And yet let the name and dignity of De Vere stand so long as it pleaseth God."

 When the passage was quoted in the House of Lords in 1968, Charles Stourton, 26th Baron Mowbray (the barony having been revived in the meantime) loudly responded "Here's Mowbray", to great applause.